Everybody wants cheaper car insurance, but how do you actually find it?

 Your insurance company may offer more affordable car insurance rates if you purchase both your home insurance and auto insurance policies from the same provider.

 It's not unusual to save 10 percent or more off your premium when you receive a multiline discount.

-Simply raising your deductible from $200 to $500 can lower your car insurance premium by about 20 percent, according to the Insurance Information Institute.
+Simply raising your deductible from $250 to $500 can lower the collision or comprehensive portion of your premium by about 20 percent, according to the Insurance Information Institute.

 Remember, though, that a higher deductible means more money out of your pocket in the event of a claim.
 Cheap insurance can become expensive fast if you have to pay your deductible with a high-interest credit card.